 Currently there are twospaces available for breastfeeding mothers on campus:

 - Cain Hall, Room R201A

 Joe Crowley Student Union:

 The lactation room is located on the third floor of the Joe Crowley Student Union in the theatre dressing room.
-It has a keypad on the door so new mothers can contact a Joe staff member on the 4th floor to get the code or call (775) 784-6505.
+Please ask a staff member in the JCSU Administrative Offices on the 4th floor to get access to the room or call 775-784-6505.
 There is no equipment provided in this space.